bertjebertjek/esm_bc_template/README.md

 # specify the output folder on scratch, this will be created and linked to:
 scratch_output="/glade/scratch/bkruyt/CMIP6/monthly_BC_3D"

-# Choose queue to specify in job scripts ('cheyenne' or 'casper') - This will automatically set memory to 100GB (cheyenne) or 200GB (casper):
+# Choose queue to specify in job scripts ('cheyenne' or 'casper')
-# queue='cheyenne'
+queue='cheyenne'
-queue='cheyenne' # Choose queue to specify in job scripts ('cheyenne' or 'casper') - This will automatically set memory to 100GB (cheyenne) or 200GB (casper)

 # The memory in GB for each job.
 (Note that regular has a 100GB limit, and casper 350 (or 500 for large mem nodes))
-mem=40
+mem=20

+# The number of years per job, currently only options are 5 years (FiveYearChunks=true), or ~30 years (FiveYearChunks= -you guessed it- false).
+FiveYearChunks=true

+# Exclude correction?
+(This is an option in the Fortran ESM bias correction, and is set via the config.nml)
+ExcludeCorrection=true

 ```